Kapili at Hoopili

 No analysis available

 Dog park/pet area is strongly confirmed for this building.
-Historical MLS data shows DGPRK on 20 of 20 listings, and at least one current remark explicitly references a "dog park" as part of the Ho‘opili amenities.
-The evidence is consistent and appears to be building-level, not a one-off unit feature.
+Historical MLS data shows DGPRK on 20 of 20 listings, and current remarks repeatedly mention "dog park" alongside other community amenities.
+This appears to be consistent building-level amenity data rather than a one-off agent copy/paste error.

 No analysis available